We make a web-based help desk for teams that insist on a delightful customer experience.More about the product

 Implying that a small action is a good start will make people more amenable to making a move.
 When making a request for people to take action, clearly identify a minimum in order to help people break through “action paralysis.”

 Sounds like bad advice, right?
-WRONG!
+Not so.

-Research has shown that people like being labeled, and they are more inclined to participate in their “group’s” message if they feel included.
+Consumer behavior research has shown that people like being labeled, and they are more inclined to participate in their “group’s” message if they feel included.

 The study examined the voting patterns of 133 adults to see if labeling them had any affect on their turnout at the polls.